-Do you often feel tired and irritable when you wake up and throughout the day, despite being properly rested?
-You could have sleep apnea if your spouse is having trouble sleeping at night due to your loud snoring or if you occasionally gasp for air while you're asleep.
+Do you often feel tired and irritable when you wake up and throughout the day despite being properly rested?
+If your loud snoring or occasional gasping for air while you're asleep is keeping your spouse from sleeping at night, you could have sleep apnea.

 What is Sleep Apnea?

-Sleep apnea is generally characterized by interrupted cycles of breathing or shallow breathing during sleep, causing sleep disruptions and leading to a variety of health consequences.
-If left untreated, it can result in more significant issues including high blood pressure or heart problems, as well as loud snoring and fatigue throughout the day.
+Sleep apnea is generally characterized by interrupted breathing cycles or shallow breathing during sleep.
+It causes sleep disruptions and leads to a variety of health consequences.
+If left untreated, it can result in more significant issues, including high blood pressure or heart problems, loud snoring, and fatigue throughout the day.

-Compared to primary, or regular, snoring, this disorder is distinct.
+This disorder is distinct from primary or regular snoring.
 Primary snoring can be brought on by disorders of the nose or throat, back or obesity, depressive usage, or any combination of these factors.

 Common Symptoms